National Election Commission (South Korea)

 During the period of the 2024 South Korean martial law, troops were sent to raid the commission headquarters.

 Organization

 The Election Commission (NEC) has a four-stage organizational structure, consisting of the National Election Commission, 17 Si(metropolitan city)/Do(province) Election Commissions, 250 Gu(district or ward)/Si(city)/Gun(county) Election Commissions and 3,481 Eup/Myeon/Dong(township) Election Commissions.

 The term of office of the members of the commission shall be six years.
 No member of the commission shall be expelled from office except by impeachment or a sentence of imprisonment without prison labor or heavier punishment.
 The members of the commission shall not join political parties, nor shall they participate in political activities.

-Overseas Election Commission shall be operated for Korean citizens in overseas where embassies and consulate-generals located, 180 days before and until 30 days after each presidential election and the National Assembly elections conducted following the termination of office.
+Overseas Election Commission shall be operated for Korean citizens overseas where embassies and consulate-generals located, 180 days before and until 30 days after each presidential election and the National Assembly elections conducted following the termination of office.